European shares sharply lower as Volkswagen dives; miners down

 The European mining index has slumped about 25 percent so far this year mainly on concerns about the pace of economic growth in China, the world's biggest metals consumer.
 Prices of major industrial metals such as copper, aluminium and nickel have fallen sharply this year.

-Outokumpu fell 22 percent after Europe's largest stainless steel maker warned its quarterly loss will be deeper than expected, citing weak demand and low nickel prices.
-The warning dragged down its peers such as Aperam and Acerinox.
+Outokumpu fell 15.3 percent after Europe's largest stainless steel maker warned its quarterly loss will be deeper than expected, citing weak demand and low nickel prices.
+The warning dragged down its peers such a its peers Aperam and Acerinox.

 Europe bourses in 2015: link.reuters.com/pap87v